Working with JSON Logs

 Place extraction early in the pipeline.
 Extract before

-whereso the filter can operate on typed fields:| json | where status >= 500 -- fast: status is an integer -
+whereso the filter operates on typed fields:| parse json into (status as int) | where status >= 500 // fast: status is an int -

 Next steps

-- unpack_json reference
+- parse reference

-- unroll reference
+- explode reference